elastic/kibana/CONTRIBUTING.md

 - **P5**: Highly niche or in opposition to our core goals.
 Should usually be closed.
 This doesn't mean we wouldn't take a pull for it, but if someone really wanted this they would be better off working on a plugin.
 The Kibana team will usually not work on P5 issues but may be willing to assist plugin developers on IRC.

 #### How to express the importance of an issue
 Let's just get this out there: **Feel free to +1 an issue**.
 That said, a +1 isn't a vote.
-We keep up on highly commented issues, but comments are but one of many reasons we might, or might not, work on an issue.
-A solid write up of your use case is more likely to make your case than a comment that says *+10000*.
+While we keep up on highly +1'd issues, a solid write up of your use case is more likely to make your case than a comment that says *+10000*.

 #### My issue isn't getting enough attention
 First of all, sorry about that, we want you to have a great time with Kibana!
 You should join us on IRC ([#kibana](https://kiwiirc.com/client/irc.freenode.net/?#kibana) on freenode) and chat about it.
 Github is terrible for conversations.
 With that out of the way, there are a number of variables that go into deciding what to work on.
 These include priority, impact, difficulty, applicability to use cases, and last, and importantly: What we feel like working on.